 We learnt that some marine scientists have unusual research methods, such as putting Go Pros on turtles in order to monitor the quality of the sea grass, and flying kites from research boats in order to triangulate which dolphins are making the noises they are recording under water.

 Dolphins themselves have unusual methods of finding food.
 In addition to standard techniques of hunting and herding fish, some dolphins wear sponges and giant shells on the end of their beaks to prod sediment and stir up fish without scratching themselves on the coral.
 The photos are quite hilarious.
-WE suggest you take a break from googling sausage dogs on Ipads to take a look.
+You should google it.
 We also found out that each dolphin has a signature whistle, but they all join in on dolphin-friendly tunes like the Colonel Bogey March.

 The most amusing and enthusiastic scientist taught us about the wonderful world of sea snakes.
 This much maligned creature is very secretive and there aren’t many sea snake scientists in the world.
 This scientist had spent years researching them but made the final point that when it comes to sea snakes, you need to be Socratic, essentially, true knowledge exists in knowing that we still know nothing about sea snakes.